Endochondral ossification

 Perichondrium/periosteum >

-The original, fetal perichondrium (green arrows) continues to cover the hyaline cartilage, while the continuation of the perichondrium over the periosteal band is now the periosteum (blue arrows).
+The original, fetal perichondrium (green arrows) continues to cover the hyaline cartilage, while the continuation of the perichondrium over the periosteal band is now the periosteum (black arrows).
 The periosteum is responsible for the production of the periosteal band.

 Next image >